-Testicles; testis (singular)
+Testicles; testis (singular), testes (plural)

 The testes, also known as testicles or male gonads, lie behind the penis in a pouch of skin called the scrotum.
 The testes move freely in the scrotum but each testis is attached to the body wall by a thin cord called the spermatic cord, which passes through a cavity in the pelvis and into the abdomen.
-The cord contains the nerves and blood vessels for the testes as well as the vas deferens, which carries the sperm from the testes into the urethra; the urethra is the passageway for sperm to the outside of the body at ejaculation.
+The cord contains the nerves and blood vessels for the testes as well as the vas deferens, which carries the sperm from the testes to the urethra; the urethra is the passageway for sperm to the outside of the body at ejaculation.

 The testes have two functions – to produce sperm and to produce hormones, particularly testosterone.

 The main hormone secreted by the testes is testosterone, an androgenic hormone.
 Testosterone is secreted by cells that lie between the seminiferous tubules, known as the Leydig cells.
-The testes also produce inhibin B and anti-Müllerian hormone from Sertoli cells, and insulin-like factor 3 and oestradiol from the Leydig cells.
+The testes also produce inhibin B and anti-Müllerian hormone from Sertoli cells, and insulin-like peptide 3 (INSL3) and oestradiol from the Leydig cells.

 Testosterone is important in the first stages of developing the male reproductive organs in a foetus.
 It also causes the development of male characteristics such as growth of facial hair, deepening of the voice and the growth spurt that takes place during puberty.
 Testosterone is important in maintaining these secondary male characteristics throughout a man’s life.
-From puberty onwards, testosterone provides the main stimulus for sperm production.
+From puberty onwards, testosterone provides the main stimulus for sperm production

 Other factors that can affect the function of the testes are radiation and chemotherapy (used in the treatment of cancer), certain drugs, and disorders of the pituitary gland that stop signals from the hormone (endocrine) system that trigger production of testosterone from the testes.

-Last reviewed: Feb 2018
+Last reviewed: Jul 2021